raydac/zxpoly/README.md

 I can't say that the idea was too original one because I was inspired by the book ["COMPUTER IMAGES" ("Understanding computer" Time-Life books)](https://youtu.be/rCkGOmcLSa0).
 There I found several strings about the Pixar platform (developed by the Lucasfilm team) which processes each color component by dedicated CPU.
-In Zx-Poly each CPU also processes dedicated color component (R,G,B,Y).
+In ZX-Poly each CPU also processes dedicated color component (R,G,B,Y).
 Software no so often checks information written into VRAM so that big part of games and utilities could be adapted just through edition of their graphic data.

 # License